lopezpdvn/lopezpdvn.github.io/_posts/2015/2015-09-25-notes-restoring-nexus-device-android-factory-image.md

 ### Flashing the image on a memory constrained host ####################

-The script `flash-all.sh` tries to flash the images without sparsing them, which won't work if you don't have enough RAM in your development computer.
+The script `flash-all.sh` tries to flash the images without sparsing them, which won't work if you don't have enough RAM on your development computer.
 For example, trying to flash the images on my 1 GiB RAM netbook running Ubuntu failed as shown